Mater Lotteries vs Endeavour Lotteries: Which 2026 House Draw Offers Better Odds?

 Stamp Duty on Transfer

-Queensland stamp duty applies when you take ownership of a property.
-The duty is calculated on the property's market value, not your lottery ticket price.
-For a $2.8 million home, you'll owe approximately $100,000–$150,000 in stamp duty [VERIFY BEFORE PUBLISH]—this is a real cost you must budget before celebrating.
+Queensland charges stamp duty when you own a property.
+The duty is based on the house value.
+For a $2.8 million home, expect $100,000–$150,000 [VERIFY BEFORE PUBLISH].
+This is a real cost you must plan for.

-The ATO provides detailed guidance on Prizes and Awards, including lottery winnings and property ownership implications.
+The ATO has full details on Prizes and Awards.
+This covers lottery wins and property costs.

 Ongoing Costs: Council Rates and Maintenance